So, your spouse just blew it.

 This is what we call a ‘project verse’ because we’re working on implementing this ALWAYS and without exception.
 But where do we make the most exceptions for this?
 With our family!
 This command from Scripture doesn’t list any exceptions though.
 So we want to challenge you specifically to start obeying this command in your marriage today!

-It’s a challenge to have zero corrupting talk and 100% what is good and builds up and gives grace to your spouse.
+It’s a challenge to have zero corrupting talks and 100% what is good and builds up and gives grace to your spouse.

 Types of Offensive Statements